 To explore Kobe efficiently with limited time, how about taking a private one-day tour?
 With a local guide, you can visit the best highlights of the city in one day!

-Another recommended city for a day-trip from Osaka is Hiroshima, one of the most popular destinations among the tourists in Japan.
-Next to the beautiful sights, Hiroshima has rich history that should not be forgotten.
-There are two widely known World-Heritage Sites: Itsukushima Shrine in Miyajima Island and the Peace Memorial Dome – known as the Atomic Bomb Dome in Hiroshima City.
+Another recommended city for a day trip from Osaka is Hiroshima, one of the popular destinations among both Japanese and international tourists.
+Next to the beautiful sights, Hiroshima has a rich history that should not be forgotten.
+There are two famous UNESCO World Heritage Sites: Itsukushima Shrine in Miyajima Island and the Peace Memorial Dome – known as the Atomic Bomb Dome in Hiroshima City.

 To really get the most out of your visit to Hiroshima, we recommend you discover the city with a local guide.
 This way you will visit not only the famous sightseeing spots, but you can also learn the deep history and culture of Hiroshima City.
 A great way to discover the city is also by bike!